callenb/callenb.github.io/_drafts/my-grandmother-eva-lichtenstein-1907-1985.md

 Mum always wanted to find out what happened to Eva, and I promised to do some research.
 I did try once or twice, but without really knowing how to go about it.
 The [Internet](https://en.wikipedia.org/wiki/History_of_the_Internet) in the 1980s wasn't what it is today, which didn't help either.

 Mum died in 2004 without ever knowing what happened to her Mother, which means I had failed her.
 However, in the last couple of years, from around the age of 55, I took a greater interest in my Jewish ancestry due in part to the rise of antisemitism in the world at large, and the [Labour Party](https://labour.org.uk/), of which I am a member, in particular.
-I'd recently rejoined, though not particularly active, and the rise of antisemitism and the way it is accomodated by some members remains apalling.
+I'd recently rejoined, though not particularly active, and the rise of antisemitism and the way it is accomodated by some members remains appalling.

 It lead me to want to understand what it meant to be Jewish, which then lead me to wanting to find out about my Jewish ancestry, and to answer the question I had failed to answer earlier.
 [Where's Grandma?](https://callenb.org/2019/07/31/wheres-grandma.html)